redhat-cip/software-factory/docs/submitpatches.rst

 **Dependencies**
   Often you would find a need to work on a patch based on a patch that is not merged yet.
-This field will let you know the list of patch that this patch depends on.
+This field will let you know the list of patches that this patch depends on.

 **Patch Sets**